SMATV

-The purpose of SMATV is for supplying and controlling the number and type of channels to multiple televisions.
-Not only TV channels but FM channels as well.
-It provides Reception of DBS TV/FM channels for hotels, motels, dormitories, schools, hospitals and commercial properties with multiple tenants.
-Using a master antenna system video signals, audio signals and decoder signals can also be distributed.
+SMATV (single master antenna television or satellite master antenna television), is a system for supplying and controlling the number and type of communication channels, usually television channels and FM stations to multiple televisions.
+It provides reception of DBS TV/FM channels for hotels, motels, dormitories, schools, hospitals and commercial properties with multiple tenants.
+Using a master antenna system video signals, audio signals and decoder signals can be distributed.

+Design

-It consists of single outdoor unit or antenna feeding to number of indoor units.
-The channels accessible are independent of other users.
-For maintaining a good signal-to-noise ratio at all the indoor units served, a larger antenna is required, typically 2 m to 3 m in diameter.
+It consists of single outdoor unit or antenna feeding multiple receivers.
+Accessible channels can vary by user.
+Maintaining a high signal-to-noise ratio requires a larger antenna, typically 2-3 m in diameter.

 A QPSK Digital Satellite Headend by Fracarro.

-A SMATV headend is used to receive and rebroadcast satellite television channels throughout a property from a single satellite feed.
+A single SMATV headend receives and retransmits satellite television channels throughout a property.

 The system consists of a master antenna and a matching transformer to match the balanced antenna with unbalanced cable and amplifiers.
 Most antennas have an impedance of around 300 Ω. To convert it to 75 Ω, a matching transformer (or balun) is used.
-For trunk line isolation, a resistive inductive device known as a splitter is used.
+For trunk line isolation, a resistive inductive splitter is used.
 The amplifier output is fed to the splitter through coaxial trunk lines.

+Distribution

-There are several methods of distribution that are often used in a SMATV headend.
+Several methods of distribution are supported via SMATV.
 These include: